-Now, my beloved, their experience is contrary to the accepted notion which people have even today of how life should be for the child of God.
-Here is the way it would have happened if you were reading a fairy tale: Every thorn on every cactus in that wilderness would be taken off.
+My beloved, their experience is contrary to the accepted notion people have today of how life should be for the child of God.
+Here is the way it would have played out if you were reading a fairy tale: Every thorn on every cactus in that wilderness would be taken off.
 Every sharp stone would be removed from their pathway.
-The mountains would be smoothed out and the valleys would be filled in, and God's chosen people would go through the wilderness with no problems, no difficulties, no hardships-not a care, not a burden, not a sigh nor a tear.
+The mountains would be smoothed out, the valleys filled in, and God's chosen people would go through the wilderness with no problems, no difficulties, no hardships-not a care, not a burden, not a sigh nor a tear.

 Isn't that the way we hear some people present the Christian life today?
-According to them, if you have become a Christian you have solved all your problems and all your difficulties, and from here on, brother, it's easy sailing.
+According to them, becoming a Christian solves all your problems, resolves all your difficulties, and everything after is easy sailing.

-But the moment the children of Israel were redeemed and got on the other side of the Red Sea, they were faced with bigger problems than they ever had in the land of Egypt.

-There was a certain freedom in slavery.
-And you know there is a certain slavery in freedom.
-After all, in Egypt they didn't worry about where they lived, they didn't worry about what they ate, they didn't worry about their drink, because the man who owned them took care of that.
+But the moment the children of Israel were redeemed and got on the other side of the Red Sea, they faced bigger problems than they ever had in the land of Egypt.
+There is a certain freedom in slavery, and there is a certain slavery in freedom.
+After all, in Egypt they didn't worry about where they lived, what they ate, or what they would drink because the man who owned them took care of that.
+The minute somebody else takes charge of you, that very moment you lose your liberty and become a slave.